ARION

 “I admit that you have a point, and Dr. Kate would likely agree with you.
 Like yourself, she feels that she’s sufficiently covered.
 We’ve had a time getting her to wear anything at all since she was decanted, but I think she wears the shorts just to appease everyone else.”

-“Our project director’s a tiger too?”
+“Our project director’s a tigress too?”

-“African lion.”
+“African lioness.”

 “Ah.”